Flexible ribs, flexible life

 199 Slow rolling away from shoulders

-Bridging lessons 1-7 in Longer series from trainings
+Bridging series in Longer series from trainings

 We not only under-utilize the ribs, we forget about them!
 Little kids have such wiggly ribs.
 Over years of schooling and socialization, we all lose our wiggliness.
 That means we're losing aspects of our breath, posture, digestion, and ease of movement.
 Often we brace the ribs, holding them up with our muscles.
 That's what I call a traffic jam.